 Anthony Davis drama

-Anthony Davis announced last February that he was looking to leave the New Orleans Pelicans for a team like the Lakers.
-We Lakers fans were of course excited about the possibility that there was finally going to be a star alongside James—a star that the team could build on as we gun for the championship this year.
+Anthony Davis announced in February that he was looking to leave the New Orleans Pelicans for a team like the Lakers.
+Lakers fans were of course excited about the possibility of finally having another star alongside James—a star that the team could build on as we gun for the championship this year.

-But as the trade talks went on, it turned out that that possibility was a big joke.
-The Pelicans wanted Ingram, Ball, Kuzma, Zubac, Rondo, Stephenson, Beasley and two future round picks—basically almost the majority of the key players the Lakers could offer (except James of course).
+But as the trade talks went on, it turned out that it was a big joke.
+The Pelicans wanted Ingram, Ball, Kuzma, Zubac, Rondo, Stephenson, Beasley, and two future round picks—basically almost the majority of the key players the Lakers could offer (except James of course).

 It’s a terrible thing: Thinking that you’ve got everything figured out only to have a series of events turn the situation into a nightmare.